- Featured Modules

 Data shows that 60% of construction workplace accidents occur within the employee’s first year on the job.
 There could be a number of factors that contribute to this figure, including lack of training, lack of experience, or a lack of understanding about the safety risks on a job site.

-Between 2002 and 2012, nearly 20% of all work-related deaths came from the construction industry.
+Between 2002 and 2012, nearly 20% of all work-related deaths came from the building materials and construction industry.
 More than half of these deaths resulted from the “fatal four” causes: electrocution, falls, being struck by an object, and being crushed between two objects.

 Research shows that falls are the number one cause of fatal construction accidents.
 Specialty trade contractors make up the majority of fatal falls, and the risk varies depending on the construction worker’s role.
 Older construction workers are at a greater risk than younger workers.